naveengowda11/SkillForge-AdaptiveLearningPlatform/README.md

-# SkillForge-AdaptiveLearningPlatform

-SkillForge is a full-stack AI-focused adaptive learning platform designed to provide personalized learning experiences based on student performance.

-This project is built as a production-style web application with authentication, role-based access, adaptive testing, and performance tracking.

----

-## 🌟 Current Features Implemented

-### 🔐 Authentication System
-- User Registration
-- Email OTP Verification
-- Secure Login
-- JWT-based authentication
-- Password hashing
-- Role-based access (Student / Admin)

-### 👤 Profile Management
-- Update personal details
-- Education & graduation details
-- Skills & interests
-- LinkedIn & GitHub links
-- Profile photo upload

-### 📚 Course System
-- AI-focused course structure
-- Beginner to Advanced level learning pages
-- Protected course access

-### 🧠 Adaptive Test Module
-- Performance-based testing
-- Tracks student results
-- Performance page for analytics

-### 📊 Dashboard
-- Protected dashboard
-- Sidebar layout
-- User-specific data
-- Clean UI structure

-### 🗄 Database
-- SQLite database
-- Normalized tables
-- Profile storage
-- User storage
-- Test results storage

----

-## 🛠 Tech Stack

-### Frontend
-- HTML
-- CSS
-- Vanilla JavaScript

-### Backend
-- Node.js
-- Express.js
-- SQLite

-### Security
-- JWT Authentication
-- bcrypt password hashing
-- Environment variables (.env)
-- Role-based route protection

----

-## ⚙️ How to Run Locally

-### 1️⃣ Clone Repository
+SkillForge – Adaptive Learning Platform

+SkillForge is a full-stack learning platform I built with the idea of making learning more personalized and performance-driven.
+The goal is simple — instead of giving the same content to everyone, the system adapts based on how a student performs.

+This project is designed more like a real product than just a demo, with proper authentication, course flow, testing, and user tracking.

+What the Project Does

+SkillForge allows users to register, log in securely, and access courses.
+After learning, they can take tests, and based on their performance, the system tracks their progress and shows insights.

+There’s also an admin side where courses and data can be managed.

+Features
+Authentication

+User registration with OTP verification

+Secure login system

+JWT-based authentication

+Password hashing using bcrypt

+Role-based access (student and admin)

+User Profile

+Users can update personal details

+Add education, skills, and interests

+Upload profile photo

+Add GitHub and LinkedIn links

+Course System

+Structured courses (mainly AI-focused)

+Different levels of learning

+Access control for enrolled users

+Adaptive Test Module

+Tests based on course content

+Stores and tracks results

+Helps analyze student performance

+Dashboard

+Personalized dashboard for each user

+Clean layout with sidebar navigation

+Shows user-related data and progress

+Database

+SQLite used for storage

+Proper separation of users, profiles, and test data

+Tech Stack

+Frontend

+HTML

+CSS

+JavaScript

+Backend

+Node.js

+Express.js

+SQLite

+Security

+JWT authentication

+bcrypt for password hashing

+Environment variables for sensitive data

+Running the Project Locally

+Clone the repository:

 git clone https://github.com/yourusername/SkillForge-AdaptiveLearningPlatform.git

-### 2️⃣ Navigate to Project
+Go to backend:

 cd SkillForge/backend

-### 3️⃣ Install Dependencies
+Install dependencies:

 npm install

-### 4️⃣ Create .env File
+Create a .env file inside backend:

-Inside backend folder:

 PORT=5000
 JWT_SECRET=your_secret_key
 EMAIL_USER=your_email
 EMAIL_PASS=your_app_password

-### 5️⃣ Start Server
+Run the server:

 node server.js

-Server will run at:
+Open in browser:

 http://localhost:5000

----

-## 🔒 Environment Variables

-The following variables must be configured:

-- JWT_SECRET
-- EMAIL_USER
-- EMAIL_PASS
-- PORT

-⚠️ .env file is not included in repository for security reasons.

----

-## 🎯 Future Improvements (Planned)

-- AI Tutor Integration
-- Recommendation Engine based on test performance
+What I Plan to Improve

+This is still evolving.
+Some things I want to add next:

+Better AI-based recommendations

+Smarter adaptive learning logic

-- Real-time analytics
+More detailed analytics
-- Course progress tracking
-- Production deployment

----

-## 👨‍💻 Author
+Improved course tracking

+Deployment and scaling

+About Me

-**Naveen Kumar B**
+Naveen Kumar B
 CSE (Data Science)

----

-## 📌 Project Status
+Project Status

-Currently under active development.
-Frontend core systems are functional.
+The core features are working and stable.
+Still improving the system and planning to make it more intelligent and scalable